 Article VII Officers

 Section 1.
 General Duties Each Officer shall attend all of the Executive Board meetings and general meetings.
-Each Officer shall attend all band and chorus events, including concerts, performances, and fundraiser events.
+Each Officer shall attend all band events, including concerts, performances, and fundraiser events.

 Section 2.
 President The President shall be the principal executive officer of the Band Boosters and shall in, in general, supervise and control all of the business and affairs of the Band Boosters.
 Additionally, the President shall: